Free e-books online via University of Pittsburgh Press

 Content is useless unless people can discover it, and how will Libraries develop systems which help users to discover everything they can potentially access in such an easy way that it is intuitive and requires no specialist training?

-11 responses to “Free e-books online via University of Pittsburgh Press”
+11 thoughts on “Free e-books online via University of Pittsburgh Press

 I published a book on Dec.26th 2009 “The Saving of Aris” by NovaMelia. (see web site above) On the back cover, you’ll see I mentioned the U of P. The book is available at Amazon and most large book stores.
 I have two questions.
 Can you give me a bit of publicity for “Aris” in the Pitt Mag and can I get some info on Tate Publishing as I have a second book recently completed but not yet published?